-The Department of Biology research has been judged world leading in biochemistry, chronic disease, microbiology, plant biology and ecology and it is competitive internationally in all fields of investigation.
-With a commitment to interdisciplinary research, our research is arranged in eight foci that use state of the art technology to address three global challenges facing humanity.
+90% of the Department of Biology's research in biological sciences was judged as internationally excellent, ecompassing biochemistry, chronic disease, microbiology, plant biology and ecology (REF 2014) - we are competitive internationally in all fields of investigation.
+With a commitment to interdisciplinary research, our research is arranged in nine foci that use state of the art technology to address three global challenges facing humanity.
 Read more

 Our almost 70 principal investigators are supported by current grants totalling £55 million.
 Every step of our research is carried out with the indispensable help of postgraduate students.
 No matter which area of Biology you specialise in, you will be working alongside some of the world’s biggest names in their respective fields, at the cutting edge of scientific exploration.
 Our academic staff

 We have around 120 research students, and we take good care of them.
 As a research student you can expect: